enginyoyen/ansible-best-practises/README.md

-    production.ini            # inventory file for production stage development.ini           # inventory file for development stage test.ini                  # inventory file for test stage
+    production.ini            # inventory file for production stage development.ini           # inventory file for development stage test.ini                  # inventory file for test stage group_vars/

-    group_vars/
-        all                   # variables under this directory belongs all the groups common.yml        # Common role variable file
+        all                   # variables under this directory belongs all the groups apt.yml           # ansible-apt role variable file for all groups webservers            # here we assign variables to webservers groups apt.yml           # Each file will correspond to a role i.e. apt.yml nginx.yml         # ""
-        webservers            # here we assign variables to webservers groups nginx.yml         # Each file will corspond to a role i.e. nginx postgresql            # here we assign variables to postgresql groups postgresql.yml    # Each file will corspond to a role i.e. postgresql plays
+        postgresql            # here we assign variables to postgresql groups postgresql.yml    # Each file will correspond to a role i.e. postgresql plays
         ansible.cfg           # Ansible.cfg file that holds all ansible config
         webservers.yml        # playbook for webserver tier